tagion/tagion/docs/gov/governance_areas/token_economy/issuance.md

 At the outset of the Tagion Token Generator Event (TGE – simultaneous with the launch of Tagion mainnet on Dec 7th 2023), 10% of tokens previously purchased by investors were immediately made available.
 Then, there was a 12-month cliff without any further release of tokens.
 Following this, 5% of the assigned tokens became available each month.
 This structure results in a total vesting period of 30 months.

-However, the tokens are also subject to price-based vesting, which takes priority over time-based vesting, meaning if the token price reaches certain specified levels in secondary markets (in relation to the price at which they were bought), the tokens will be unlocked ahead of the outlined time schedule: 10%  after a 100% price increase, an additional 50%  following a 300% increase, and all remaining tokens are released once a 900% increase is achieved, provided each threshold is maintained for at least thirty days.
+However, the tokens are also subject to price-based vesting, which takes priority over time-based vesting, meaning if the token price reaches certain specified levels in secondary markets (in relation to the introductory price in secondary markets), the tokens will be unlocked ahead of the outlined time schedule: 10%  after a 100% price increase, an additional 50%  following a 300% increase, and all remaining tokens are released once a 900% increase is achieved, provided each threshold is maintained for at least thirty days.

 **Post-Sales**